 Printing volumetric textures on different media allows the physical qualities of the substrate surface to be combined in an artistic manner to induce different texturing effects.
-This view below is an angled close-up, lit by an LED source to illustrate how the combination of surface troughing and ridging produces a wonderful range of sub-surfaces which are accented by the underlying canvas material.
+This view below is an angled close-up, lit by an LED source to illustrate how the combination of surface troughing and ridging produces a wonderful range of sub-surfaces that are accented by the underlying canvas overlay media.

-This view below shows the edge of the print canvas, detailing how volumetric ink layering interacts with the canvas substrate material, to further enhance the volumetric surface texture, producing a truly “oil painting” look and feel to the print.
+This view below shows the edge of the print, detailing how volumetric ink layering interacts with the canvas substrate material, to further enhance the volumetric surface texture.
 Note the left side of the print, where the build-up of ink volumetric surfacing rises up from the canvas surface.

 This image below is a close-up of the right side of the print showing micro-shadows and differences in the richness of surface textures.
 Volumetric layering creates an expressive tapestry of surface elements that react wonderfully to lighting and truly bring the image to life.